tryingsomestuff/Minic/README.md

 TCEC21: 1st/12 in League 3, 6th/10 in League 2 (https://www.chessprogramming.org/TCEC_Season_21)
 TCEC22: 2nd/8 in League 2, 8th/8 in League 1 (well tried ;) )  (https://www.chessprogramming.org/TCEC_Season_22)
 TCEC23: 3rd/12 in League 1 ! (https://tcec-chess.com/#div=l1&game=1&season=23)
-TCEC24: 9rd/12 in League 1 ! (https://tcec-chess.com/#div=l1&game=1&season=24)
+TCEC24: 9th/12 in League 1 ! (https://tcec-chess.com/#div=l1&game=1&season=24)
-TCEC25: 8rd/12 in League 1 ! (https://tcec-chess.com/#div=l1&game=1&season=25)
+TCEC25: 8th/12 in League 1 ! (https://tcec-chess.com/#div=l1&game=1&season=25)

 ## Release process
-WARNING : the former Dist directory as been REMOVED from the repository because it was starting to be too big.
-Unofficial releases are not available anymore here.
-All (including unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist, also available as a git submodule.
+WARNING : the former Dist directory has been REMOVED from the repository because it was starting to be too big.
+Unofficial releases are not available here anymore.
+All releases (including unofficial ones) are available in a new repo here: https://github.com/tryingsomestuff/Minic-Dist, also available as a git submodule.

-Some stable/official ones will still be made available as github release (https://github.com/tryingsomestuff/Minic/releases).
-I "officially release" (create a github version) as soon as I have some validated elo (at least +10) or an important bug fix.
+Some stable/official ones will still be made available as GitHub releases (https://github.com/tryingsomestuff/Minic/releases).
+I "officially release" (create a GitHub version) as soon as I have some validated Elo (at least +10) or an important bug fix.

-In a github release, a tester shall only use the given (attached) binaries.
-The full "source" package always contains everything (source code, test suites, opening suite, books, ...) but using git "submodule" so that the main repository remains small.
+In a GitHub release, a tester should only use the given (attached) binaries.
+The full "source" package always contains everything (source code, test suites, opening suite, books, ...) while using git submodules so that the main repository remains small.

 Binaries are named following this convention :
 ```